tarantool/metrics/doc/monitoring/getting_started.rst

             - luajit
             - memory

-    You can see full list of default metrics in :ref:`API reference <metrics-functions>`.
+    You can see full list of default metrics in :ref:`API reference metrics-api_reference-functions>`.